warda-lukasz/bingovim/README.md

 # Bingovim!

 This is my configuration for neovim.
-It is a work in progress (as always) and I am constantly tweaking it (as always also).
+It is a work in progress (as it always is) and I am constantly tweaking it (as always as it is also).
 It uses Lazy package manager, which I heard is what the cool kids are using.

 ## Installation